zulip/zulip-terminal/README.md

 ##### Unable to render non-ASCII characters

-If you see `?` in places of emoji's or Zulip Terminal gives a `UnicodeError` / `CanvasError`, you haven't enabled utf-8 encoding in your terminal.
+If you see `?` in place of emojis or Zulip Terminal gives a `UnicodeError` / `CanvasError`, you haven't enabled utf-8 encoding in your terminal.
 To enable it by default, add this to the end of you `~/.bashrc`:

 ```